not-kennethreitz/dream-python/sigmavirus24/README.md

 - A safer community for everyone who wants to use Python and contribute

 - Fewer "thought leaders" who spread lies and FUD about aspects of security, diversity, and the future of the language

+- Better overall interaction with packagers in the Arch, Gentoo, Debian, Ubuntu, Fedora, etc. communities

+- More people interested in helping effect positive change for users of every package